-While the EPA may have been slow in terms of handing out fines to contractors and homeowners in the year of 2020, there’s no denying that you are in fact at risk of getting a substantial fine if you don’t get the documentation that you’re required to have when you’re doing home improvements.
+The EPA may have been slow in handing out fines to contractors and homeowners in the year 2020.
+There’s no denying that you are at risk of getting a substantial fine.
+It happens if you don’t have the documentation you’re required to have when you’re making home improvements.

-Great, so it’s just a financial concern to make sure that the walls of my home doesn’t have this material in it.
+Great, so it’s just a financial concern to make sure that the walls of my home don’t have this material in them.

-In fact, it is not.
-Lead was banned in residential paint for a reason, more than 40 years ago.
+It is not.
+Lead was banned in residential paint for a reason more than 40 years ago.
 It is no joke.

-Is that really something you want to have on your conscience?
-We thought so – of course it isn’t.
-The issue is also that you’re not just talking about exposure that will have a consequence now, but we’re talking about lead exposure that will have an ever-lasting consequence on both your health and kids’ health.
-Kids being especially vulnerable, with the exposure meaning lots of bad things, including developmental delays.
+Is that something you want to have on your conscience?
+We thought so.
+Of course, it isn’t.
+The issue is that you’re not just talking about the exposure that will have a consequence now.

 Ho, ho, ho.
 Your Christmas just got a lot gloomier.

-In fact, there are cities across the United States now where it is becoming ever more frequent that landlords are additionally being targeted when they haven’t lived up to the state’s requirements, or the EPA’s requirements, because there has been a lot of additional focus on making sure that people aren’t exposed to this evil material.
+There are cities across the United States now.
+It is becoming ever more frequent that landlords are additionally being targeted.
+This is when they haven’t lived up to the state’s or the EPA’s requirements.
+There has been a lot of additional focus on ensuring that people aren’t exposed to this evil material.

-There’s also no denying that there has been a greater focus on children’s health, whether it comes to avoiding the obesity pandemic, or whether it comes to the lead concentrations in their blood.
+There’s no denying there has been a greater focus on children’s health, whether it comes to avoiding the obesity pandemic or lead concentrations in their blood.

-It definitely is a very unforgiving situation, and we wouldn’t wish it on anybody to have to live with the knowledge that your child has elevated lead levels in their blood.
-Especially not when it is something that could have easily been avoided by addressing that peeling paint that you saw but never really thought it was something that you had to concern yourself with – after all, it’s just visual, right?
+It is a very unforgiving situation.
+We wouldn’t wish it on anybody to have to live with the knowledge that your child has elevated lead levels in their blood.

-In fact, homes that predate 1940 will have about a 87% chance of containing it, while the risk associated with a home built in 1969 will have about a 24% risk of having it.
-While the risk is lower in the “newer” homes, you’re not safe, for sure.
+Homes that predate 1940 will have about an 87% chance of containing it.
+The risk associated with a home built in 1969 will have about a 24% risk of having it.
+While the risk is lower in the “newer” homes, you’re not safe.

-And the easiest way to get some sort of tranquility in your life is by ensuring that you have had the testing done, especially on visibly deteriorating paint.
+The easiest way to get tranquility in your life is by ensuring that you have had the testing done, especially on visibly deteriorating paint.

 So, how do I go about testing?
 What’s the process?